Skip to main content

 Open

 Treasury generally agreed with this recommendation, but had concerns with its authority to implement it, due to its limited authority to require regulators to supply data on cyber risk mitigation efforts, and legal and trust concerns with getting information from firms voluntarily.
 We responded to these concerns in our report, stating that Treasury is ideally positioned to secure voluntary agreement from these groups to provide focused information on their cyber risk mitigation efforts, which would help Treasury track and prioritize progress toward sector goals.
 In January 2023, Treasury reported that it plans to discuss with the financial services sector the development of metrics on sector risk mitigation efforts and on the sector's adoption of the National Institute of Standards and Technology cybersecurity framework.
 Treasury also stated it plans to develop metrics on the sector's sharing of cyber threat information and measures regarding their effectiveness.
-As of May 2023, Treasury said it is planning implementation of a tool that may enable it to track and record risks and resulting efforts, but that the tool's capabilities and uses were still in development.
+In May 2023, Treasury said it is planning implementation of a tool that may enable it to track and record risks and resulting efforts, but that the tool's capabilities and uses were still in development.
+As of April 2024, Treasury had completed mapping of sector information flows, which it plans to use to inform further understanding of sector risks and risk mitigation efforts.
+However, it has not yet completed these latter steps.
 Without tracking and prioritizing efforts based on sector goals and priorities, Treasury and the financial sector will remain unable to determine the effectiveness of their efforts.

 Department of the Treasury